 Types of Test Plans

-- Type Specific Test Plans – These are detailed type plans created for a specific type of test, like functional test plan, performance test plan, and so on.
+- Type-Specific Test Plans – These are detailed type plans created for a specific type of test, like functional test plans, performance test plans, and so on.

 - Master Test Plan – It is a single high-level document, which comprises the product’s goals and objectives.
 It encases all the other test plans of the product.